BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <h3>Politics and the Military</h3>
 <p>
-He did critical work on the Manhattan project.
+He did critical work on the Manhattan Project.
 Von Neumann became a leading authority on the mathematics of shaped charges, explosive charges shaped to focus the effect of the energy of an explosive<sup>1</sup>.
 He was instrumental in the design of the second atomic bomb, and therefore, in winning World War II.<sup>13</sup>
 </p>